jedwards1230/go-kerbal/README.md

 ## Features so far:
  * Automatically keeps metadata up to date
  * Compiles metadata and displays info in the TUI
+ * Downloads and installs mods
- * Finds Kerbal game directory
+ * Finds Kerbal game directory (offers manual input)
- * Sorts and filters mod list
+ * Sorts and filters mod list (by name and compatibility)
  * Displays logs in-app

 ## Images